Rule of Law, Socially Constructed Reasons, and Marriage Equality

 44 Pages Posted: 14 Feb 2017 Last revised: 10 Nov 2017

 Date Written: February 15, 2017

 Most constitutional scholars are familiar with Justice Bradley’s notoriously sexist justification for excluding women from practicing law in Bradwell v.
 Illinois (1873).
 No judge could write such an opinion today.
 Unlike the 19th-century U.S., contemporary Western societies acknowledge the equality of men and women, and thus cannot coherently exclude women from the professions because of purportedly “natural” inabilities.
 What seemed obviously reasonable in 1873 is patently unreasonable today.

 This essay gives a philosophical account of the social construction of legal reasons, relying on Kant, Heidegger, and Gadamer as the decisive figures.
-It applies this account to current U.S. controversies over same-sex marriage and religious accommodation, and suggests how constructed reasons can co-exist with still-powerful Rule-of-Law myths.
+It applies this account to current U.S. controversies over same-sex marriage, and suggests how constructed reasons can co-exist with still-powerful Rule-of-Law myths.